Buying an Existing NJ Franchise Business

 Investigating Before You Invest: Read the All-Important Disclosure Document

 Before you invest in any franchise, get a copy of the franchise disclosure document.
 Under Federal law enforced by the Federal Trade Commission (FTC), you must receive a Franchise Disclosure document at least 14 days before you are asked to sign any contract or pay any money to the franchisor or an affiliate of the franchisor.
 You have the right to ask for — and get — a copy of the disclosure document once the franchisor has received your application and agreed to consider it.
-Indeed, you may want to get a copy of the franchisor’s disclosure document before incurring any expenses to investigate the franchise offering, if they’ll release it Many won’t.
+Indeed, you may want to get a copy of the franchisor’s disclosure document before incurring any expenses to investigate the franchise offering, if the franchisor will release it.
+Many won’t.

 The franchisor may give you a copy of its disclosure document on paper, via email, through a web page, or on a disc.
 The cover of the disclosure document should have information about its availability in other formats.
 Make sure that you have a copy of the document in a format that is convenient for you and keep a copy for reference.